-The Latest: Jury asks about consecutive sentences for Fields
+The Latest: Judge sets March hearing for Fields

 CHARLOTTESVILLE, Va.
-(AP) — The Latest on jury deliberations on a sentencing recommendation for a man convicted of murder and other charges for driving his car into counterprotesters at a white nationalist rally (all times local):
+(AP) — The Latest on a jury's recommended sentence of life plus 419 years for a man convicted of murder for driving his car into counterprotesters at a white nationalist rally (all times local):

 11:20 a.m.